How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 How to Boost Online Course Sales:1.
 Increase your responsiveness2.
 Listen to feedback3.
 Reward your customers4.
 Provide extra value5.
 Communicate effectively

-If you feel like spending more time on course creation and preparing additional assets, you should consider launching a high-value online course at high prices.
+If you feel like spending more time on course creation and preparing additional assets, you should consider launching a premium, high-value online course at high prices.

-Launching a high-value course in a nutshell:
+Launching a premium course in a nutshell:

 • High-value courses prices: $200-$350